The board of education adopts this policy in connecting with the Oklahoma Open Records Act (the “Act”)

 Fees for Records and for Search for Records

-In addition to the costs noted above, when a request for public records would clearly cause excessive disruption of the school’s essential functions or is solely for commercial purpose the district will charge a reasonable search fee equaling the actual hourly cost to the district.
+When a request for public records would clearly cause excessive disruption of the school’s essential functions or is solely for commercials purpose the district will charge a reasonable search fee equaling the actual hourly cost to the district.
 This cost includes the base salary, benefits, taxes, burdens, and retirement contributions paid by the district for the employee(s) involved in the search.
 The requestor will be charged this hourly rate for all search time, review time, and, if necessary, time spent redacting records prior to production.

-A search fee shall not be charged when the release of documents is in the public interest, including, but not limited to, release to the news media, scholars, authors and taxpayers seeking to determine whether those entrusted with the affairs of the government are honestly, faithfully, and competently performing their duties as public servants.
+A search fee shall not be charge when the release of documents is in the public interest, including, but not limited to, release to the news media, scholars, authors, and taxpayers seeking to determine whether those entrusted with the affairs of the government are honestly, faithfully, and competently performing their duties as public servants.

-Costs associated with reproduction of public records shall be paid by, or on behalf of the requestor, at the time documents requested are to be picked up.
-In the event of a large records request or a request that involves an outside cost to the technology center, the school may request a deposit, to be set by the records custodian, to be made at the time of the request.
+Cost associated with reproduction of public records shall be paid by on behalf of the requestor, at the time documents requested are to be picked up.
+In the event of a large records request or a request that involves an outside cost to the technology center, the school may request a deposit, to be set by the Professional Assistant, to be made at the time of the request.

 Request for Records

-Requests for public records shall be made to the attention of the superintendent or the records custodian.
+Requests for public records shall be made to the attention of the superintendent or the Professional Assistant.
 The request shall identify with specificity the record or records sought.
-Where the request for records is unclear or confusing, the records custodian may request that the requestor provide a more precise explanation or description of the records requested.
-The technology center shall produce records requested promptly, taking into consideration the accessibility of the record, the number and type of records requested, and the press of school business.
+Where the request the records is unclear or confusing, the Professional Assistant may request that the requestor provide a more precise explanation or description of the records requested.
+The technology center shall produce records requested promptly, talking into consideration the accessibility of the record, the number and type of records requested, and the press of school business.